 Coming in at #3 is Bogota, Colombia.
 In my opinion, Bogota offers the best value out of any capital city in South America.
 You can find top-notch restaurants, bars and museums and live a good life at a third of the cost of any major American city.
 The people are friendly, the women are top-notch and booze is cheap.
 Unfortunately, criminality is more of a problem here than it is in, say, Lima or Guadalajara, but as long as you’re somewhat careful, it is unlikely that anything bad will happen to you.

 Now is a good time to go to Bogota because the economy has only just started to recover from an economic downturn.
 Growth is expected so you could very well see prices increases the following year.
 This is exactly what happened in Peru around 2016.

 Get to Bogota before it gets more expensive.
 Right now, it’s still a hell of a deal.

 Medellin is played out.
 The bad weather and size of Bogota isn’t for everyone.
 Cartagena is too expensive for what it offers.
 Cali is the place to be in Colombia at the moment.
 Although it has a reputation for criminality, it doesn’t seem to be much worse than Bogota.
 San Fernando is a safe area to stay in, and you can rent an apartment for much cheaper than you would in Bogota or Medellin.
 Taxi safety was once an issue, but this problem has been remedied by the arrival of UBER.
 Nightlife is incredible, the girls are some of the friendliest in the country and the weather is nice and warm, although it does tend to rain a bit.

-Despite being one of the largest cities in Colombia, Cali isn't completely overrun with foreigners...yet.
+Despite being one of the largest cities in Colombia, Cali isn’t completely overrun with foreigners…yet.
 But it will be.
-I'd say that 2018 is the last year before expats wake-up and effectively turn Cali into Medellin.
+I’d say that there aren’t many years left before expats wake-up and effectively turn Cali into Medellin.
 Expect prices to rise after this.